 - Lighting: Unlit

 Get the National Tree Company 6-Ft.
-Dunhill fir artificial Christmas tree starting at $120 at Amazon, or 7.5-foot options at The Home Depot or Walmart.
+Dunhill fir artificial Christmas tree starting at $120 at Amazon or a 7.5-foot option at The Home Depot.

 The Home Accents Holiday Jackson Noble Christmas tree offers a traditional look in a number of different sizes, including 7.5, 9, and 12 feet.
 For our test, we chose the 7.5-foot version since it’s both a common and ceiling-friendly tree size.

 The initial assembly was relatively quick and straightforward for a tree of this size.
 There were three sections plus a separate stand that all fit together in the center.
 Getting everything out of the box and assembled took less than a half hour.
 Like any artificial tree, this one did require some initial fluffing, but the branches were easy to shape—taking an additional half hour to fluff—and held their form after we got it decorated.